camflint/roam-reddit-unofficial/README.md

 If you do submit an issue, please include the logs (see "technical troubleshooting" for instructions below).

 ## Roadmap

-In the future, I'd love to add the ability to draft and submit Reddit posts directly from Roam.
+In the future, I'd love to add the ability to draft and submit Reddit posts directly from within Roam.

 ## Technical troubleshooting